 Cohort Conversations provide students with an opportunity to come together with like-minded students during extended lunch periods on specific Fridays to pursue their passion in the areas of STEM, Arts, and Humanities.
 Due to COVID-19, Cohort Conversations were not held during the 2020-2021 school year.
 We are excited that they are returning in 2022.

-Although we expect that Friday Cohort Conversations will appeal to students in our STEM, Emerging Artist Curriculum, and Humanities Scholar cohorts, they are open to any student with an interest in the topic being presented.
+Although Friday Cohort Conversations are designed to appeal to students in our STEM, Emerging Artist Curriculum, and Humanities Scholar cohorts, they are open to any student with an interest in the topic being presented.
 Students may attend any Cohort Conversation without committing to one of the more demanding cohort tracks.
 While the Concordia Cohort programs are primarily for juniors and seniors, freshmen and sophomores may participate in any (or all) Cohort Conversations.